enkidevs/curriculum/sql/ddl/indices/when-to-add-indexes.md

 ---
 ## Practice

-Consider the "experience" table.
-We want to create a non-clustered index on the "experience" column:
+Consider the following table.
+We want to create a non-clustered index on the `experience` column:

 | id | level | experience | growth_rate_id |
 |----|-------|------------|----------------|